mohitsinha/aspirethemes.github.io/_docs/bold-ghost.md

 ---

+Another option is to use the Ghost [Code Injection](https://help.ghost.org/hc/en-us/articles/223403488-Code-Injection) feature.
+This is great if you don’t want to touch the theme files which is recommended to receive the future theme updates without losing your customizations.

+---

 ### Support

 If you have any questions, I'd be happy to answer them.
 Please don't hesitate to contact at:

 * _Email:_ [aspirethemes@gmail.com](mailto:aspirethemes@gmail.com)
 * _Twitter:_ [@aspirethemes](https://twitter.com/aspirethemes)

+---